Indonesian Uber rival Go-Jek raised $1.5 billion from investors including Google and BlackRock

 Go-Jek and Grab are also investing heavily in expanding their mobile payments platform.

-“Go-Jek is far beyond a ride-hailing app, it’s a digital platform that dominates consumers’ daily lives, including transportation, food delivery, logistics, and payment, etc,” said Xiaofeng Wang, senior analyst at consultancy Forrester.
+“Go-Jek is far beyond a ride-hailing app, it’s a digital platform that dominates consumers’ daily lives, including transportation, food delivery, logistics, and payment, etc.,” said Xiaofeng Wang, senior analyst at consultancy Forrester.

 “That’s also the key value that its key investors like Google and Tencent see.
 They know well about the power of the digital ecosystem, and Go-Jek has built it in Indonesia, like Google in the U.S. and WeChat in China,” Wang said.